surfstudio/surf-flutter-app-template/README.md

 ## Project scripts

-All scripts are located in the [scripts](scripts) folder, and their description is below:
+All scripts are located in the [scripts](scripts) folder and described below:
 - [fvm_vscode.sh](scripts/fvm_vscode.sh) — script for VSCode IDE configuration for working with FVM
 - [spider_build.sh](scripts/spider_build.sh) — script for assets codegen